danielkim10/TFTApp/README.md

-Use 'nodemon server' in TFTApp/tft-app/backend to start the server and connect to the DB Use 'npm start in TFTApp/tft-app to start the frontend
+Use 'nodemon server' in TFTApp/tft-app/backend to start the server and connect to the DB.

+Use 'npm start in TFTApp/tft-app to start the frontend.